The heat kernel on the diagonal for a compact metric graph: Edge trace formula

 \end{theorem} \begin{proof} Let $q$ denote an interior point in ${\bf e}$ corresponding to $x \in (0,a)$.
 In the expansion formula \eqref{KPS.formula} for $h(t,q)$, we can subdivide

 where $\calP_0(q,q)$ consists of the trivial path along with the paths which return to $q$ from the opposite of the initial direction.
 The set $\calP_1(q,q)$ consists of paths whose final bond is the reverse of the initial.
-Note that there is natural bijection from $\calP_0(q,q)$ to $\calP_{\bf e}$ given by cycling the final bond (connecting to $q$) to the first bond of the path, and then deleting the artificial vertex at $q$.
-Since $q$ has degree 2, this bijection preserves both the length and the coefficient $\alpha$.
+These class are illustrated in Figure~\ref{edge_type.fig}, for a path of the form $(q,\vec{e}_1,\dots, \vec{e}_n,q)$.